 “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.” – Matthew 5:17 (NIV)

-While many have their own interpretation of what Jesus meant in the passage, there are some key points we can all agree on.
+While many have their own interpretation of what Jesus may have meant in this passage, there are some key points I think we can all agree on.

 1) Jesus put an end to the system of sacrificing animals when He became the ultimate sacrifice on the cross.
 (Hebrews 9:12)